Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Precautions while using lisdexamfetamine dimesylate

 It is very important that your doctor check the progress of you or your child at regular visits and make sure that your dose is right and that the medicine is helping you.
-Your doctor will need to check your or your child's blood, heart, and blood pressure for any problems or unwanted effects that may be caused by lisdexamfetamine dimesylate.
+Your doctor will need to check your or your child's blood, heart, and blood pressure for any problems or unwanted effects that may be caused by this medicine.

-You should not use lisdexamfetamine dimesylate if you or your child have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use this medicine if you or your child is using or have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.